Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

   7. Essential system processes and user space items are launched
     - Processes such as user login, desktop environments, etc.

-- **BIOS/UEFI** A low-level software that initializes our computer's hardware to make sure everything is good to go.
+- **BIOS/UEFI:** A low-level software that initializes our computer's hardware to make sure everything is good to go.

-- **Bootloader** A small program that loads the operating system.
+- **Bootloader:** A small program that loads the operating system.

 ### Mobile Operating Systems